The future of home heating – what can you expect?

 The Energy Company Obligation (ECO) scheme is largely focused on loft and cavity wall insulation, but it’s also possible to get help with replacing an old boiler or heating system.

-Final thoughts on the future of home heating
+Final thoughts on the future of heating our homes

-Burning fossil fuels to heat our homes is significantly contributing to the UK’s total carbon emissions.
-To meet the net-zero target by 2050 the focus needs to be on replacing old gas boilers with low-carbon alternatives.
+Burning fossil fuels to heat our homes significantly contributes to the UK’s total carbon emissions.
+To meet the net-zero target by 2050, the focus needs to be on replacing old gas boilers with low-carbon alternatives.

-Heat pumps and hydrogen gas are the two frontrunners, but with the former requiring a lot of space and the latter still in development, there is some way to go before they can replace gas boilers completely.
+Heat pumps and hydrogen gas are the two frontrunners, but with the former requiring a lot of space and the latter still in development, there is some way to go before they can completely replace gas boilers.

-While these systems are still being developed, upgrading to an A-rated energy-efficient gas boiler is still the best way to cut your carbon emissions and your fuel bill.
+While these systems are still bedding in, upgrading to an A-rated energy-efficient gas boiler is still the best way to cut your carbon emissions and fuel bill.

 Post author